Hi, I’m Vanessa!

 In March 2020 I was running eight classes a week (4 kids classes and 4 adults classes) I was fully booked with a waiting list.
 I was also running regular plein air classes.

 I was about to take a group of my adult students to Norfolk Island for an art holiday in April 2020 – which we were all very excited about.
 And then along came Covid-19.
 On March 15 I had to cancel all my classes and we had to cancel the Norfolk trip as well, so disappointing (fortunately I managed to get everyone a refund).

 The very next day I started to plan how I could convert my classes to an online format.

 Now I am an artist, not an IT whiz-kid!
 I have to admit I completely underestimated what was going to be involved in creating an online course.
 It has been a MASSIVE learning curve for me.

 I decided early on that I didn’t want to do live-Zoom lessons.
 I wanted to take this opportunity to create something that could be around long term.
 I had thought for a long time that I would like to write a book about my teaching method but never had the time.
 Well now I had my chance and an online course seemed so much better than a book because people could watch me demonstrating and explaining and re-watch as often as they liked.
 This could reach people everywhere, in remote places, overseas, people with disabilities, all sorts of people who previously would not have been able to attend my classes.

 So that determined/tenacious part of my character kicked in.

 So that is my art journey so far.
-I have so much more I want to do.
+I truly love what I do.
+I love my students and I love teaching.
 I have so many pictures in my head I want to paint/draw.
-I have so many ideas for Key Units and Projects for my online course.
-I have a wonderful husband who has supported me every step of the way (even when I was working 7 days a week, week after week in 2020) and am fortunate to live in a beautiful place with our wonderful animals all around us.
-Our children are all grown up now, and that creative spark that started the passion all those years ago is still as strong as ever!
+I have a wonderful husband who has supported me every step of the way and we are fortunate to live in a beautiful part of the world.
+Our children are all grown up now, and that creative spark that started my passion for drawing and art all those years ago is still as strong as ever!